voidcontext/nixos-uconsole/README.md

 ## Status

-For now, only devices using the RaspberryPi Compute Module 4 are supported.
+For now, only devices using RaspberryPi Compute Module 4 are supported.

 Many things just doesn't work at the moment, the sd image boots, but it can only be confirmed using the HDMI output, and it's impossible to log in since the keyboard doesn't work.